trislett/sgcca-psychiatry-nosology/README.md

 `pip install -U git+https://github.com/trislett/sparsemodels`

-Please consult [setup.py file](https://github.com/trislett/sparsemodels/blob/main/setup.py) for a lits of dependencies.
+Please consult the [setup.py](https://github.com/trislett/sparsemodels/blob/main/setup.py) for a list of dependencies.
 Note, the bleeding edge of numpy may cause issues with building the python package.
 If you experience this please downgrade to numpy=1.23.4.

 The annotated script of commands for calculting the SGCCA model are in run_sgcca.py.